uscee105/ee105/_staffers/yasser.md

 photo: yasser.jpeg
 ---

-I like to build stuff.
+I like to build wearable, implantable, and ingestible electronics.